Ethan7/ConfliBERT-dockerV2/README.md

 docker build --build-arg DEVICE=gpu -t <Image Name> .
 ```

-Note that "<Image Name>" is whatever you wish to name the image.
+Note that "Image Name" is whatever you wish to name the image.

 ---